schluhm/spotify-downloader/README.md

 ### Running Application

 Once you've done the above, just run `python main.py` to run the application.
-It will automatically download any songs that you have added to the given Spotify playlist.
+It will automatically prompt you for a playlist and download any songs that you have added to the given Spotify playlist.

 Also, if a song is missing from your Downloads directory, it will re-download the song from the youtube URL provided in the `youtube_videoid` field for that song from the `songs.json` file.
 This is useful, since you can update this field manually for a song if the application doesn't find the right one for you on the first try.
 Note: if you are doing this, only put in the VIDEO ID within this field, not the full URL of the YouTube video.
 For example, if your youtube URL is http://youtube.com/watch?v=12345678, set the `youtube_videoid` to `12345678`.
 Also, remember to set `downloaded` to `false` for that song, and remember to delete it from the music folder, so that the application re-downloads it.